Skip to footer content

 Docker Compose Build (Developer Tutorial): Figure 1

-This means offering a virtualized template in the form of Docker images to create and manage this set of containers.
-Additionally, the platform comprises the Docker Hub, which represents a kind of container image repository.
-The beauty of this technology lies in its potential ease of scaling, portability, and efficiency, which is why it has gained popularity among many DevOps and cloud-based development workflows.
+Docker offers a virtualized template through Docker images to create and manage sets of containers.
+It includes the Docker Hub, a form of container image repository.
+The great appeal of this technology is its scalability, portability, and efficiency, making it highly popular in DevOps and cloud-centric development workflows.

 How does Docker work?

-• The Docker Daemon takes orders through the Docker Client in the form of a docker build, docker pull, or even a docker run.
+• The Docker Daemon listens for requests from the Docker Client, which may include docker build, docker pull, or docker run.

-• Docker Daemon creates, manages, and monitors containers.
-It also downloads the appropriate Docker images from a private registry or the Docker Registry, such as Docker Hub.
+• Docker Daemon handles the creation, management, and monitoring of containers.
+It also retrieves the required Docker images from a registry, such as Docker Hub.

 +--------------------+